All About Rugby

 Tackle Rugby

 Coaches will make a determination if a novice player is ready for tackle rugby, and they (coaches) are the sole decision-makers.
-Players must be able to safely control themselves and contact in the match, for the safety of others and themselves.
+Players must be able to safely control themselves and their contact in the match, for the safety of others and themselves.

 Fort Hunt Rugby actively discourages the mindset of “the big hit.”
 The tackle in rugby is designed for only one thing: to bring a ball carrier quickly to the ground so the ball will be released, leading to competition for the ball and the opportunity to gain possession.
 A “big hit” is a waste of tackler energy, opens the tackler and ball carrier to injury and penalties, and usually does not lead to a tactical advantage.
-Slamming, throwing, spearing, lifting, one-arm shots, a shoulder shiv or charge, scrag/sling tackles, flying tackles and all contact above the line of the shoulders are monitored closely by referees, are strictly prohibited as dangerous play, and will be dealt with immediately and strongly in training and in matches.
+Slamming, throwing, spearing, lifting, one-arm shots, a shoulder shiv or charge, scrag/sling tackles, flying tackles and all contact above the line of the sternum are monitored closely by referees, are strictly prohibited as dangerous play, and will be dealt with immediately and strongly in training and in matches.
 All of these forms of contact, while permitted in some other sports, are prohibited as dangerous to both the tackler and the ball carrier.

-Contact resulting from foul play is very rare, with dangerous contact usually due to accidents or players forgetting their training or becoming carried away emotionally.
+Contact resulting from foul play is very rare, with dangerous contact usually due to accidents or novice players forgetting their training or becoming carried away emotionally.
 We recognize this and are proactive, in training and in matches, to educate/train players and to keep themselves under control.

 Make no mistake, tackle rugby is a highly intense, fast-paced, full-contact sport.
 Controlled and focused aggression and the precise and controlled use of physical force are integral aspects of play, and we will train in this.
 The Fort Hunt Rugby spirit is one in which, during the match, we will play our opponents as hard as we possibly can, without compromise and within the Laws of the Game–and we expect the same in return–but before and after the match, we are all rugby players, and therefore mates.